tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 |

-We also need to tell tsdat now to use our csv file reader.
-Opening the retriever.yaml file, replace the reader block with (remember to replace
+4. We now need to tell tsdat now to use our csv file reader.
+Open the retriever.yaml file and replace the reader block with (remember to replace
 <pipeline_name> with your own pipeline's name):

 .. code-block:: yaml